interplinternet/boopo/readme.md

 -   **Content :** The content of a node is a list of any entities which may collide.
 -   **Children:** A node can have either no children or four, each one of which is a node.

+See quad-notes.

+I have to change the big-bang
+function to update the quadtree.
+I can see two options here right off the bat: We refactor the module so that the quadtree is now the defining data structure, instead of the game struct.
+I'm not sure how I'll modify the quadtree module so that it doesn't just toss away player information (since it just uses entity, a supertype).
+The other option is two insert the quadtree as an additional field to the game struct.
+This feels redudant, since we'll be carrying along all the player and turret information in both the game struct AND the quadtree.

 ## Entity<a id="orgheadline6"></a>

 `(entity Posn Number Number)`